the-anna-project/annad/doc/concept/connection.md

 string representation of coordinates links to another string representation of coordinates.
 A CLG is identified using its unique coordinates within the connection space in combination with its very unique connection path, which in turn is represented by a CLG tree ID.
+New coordinates are randomly created with some offset to the coordinates of the requesting CLG.
 A reference from coordinates to an actual CLG ID is also stored for mapping of coordinates to actual behavior later on.
 This is then the connection path of behaviors.

-At some point, each single CLG needs to decide where to forward its own signal to.

-TODO this is a too complicated description

-Once forwarded, the coordinates of the CLG receiving the forwarded signal are randomly created with some offset.

-The offset of the CLG's coordinates is orientated to the coordinates of the CLG actually being forwarding the signal.
 All newly created connections are persisted within a trial scope in the first place.
 Such trial scope is basically realized by some specific storage prefix that simply identifies certain key-value pairs as being part of such a trial